Arthrogryposis

 Arthrogryposis (AMC) is congenital joint contracture in two or more areas of the body.
-It derives its name from Greek, actually meaning 'curving of joints' (arthron, 'joint'; grȳpōsis, late Latin form of late Greek grūpōsis, 'hooking').
+It derives its name from Greek, actually meaning 'curving of joints' (arthron, ἄρθρον, 'joint'; grȳpōsis, late Latin form of late Greek grūpōsis, γρυπῶσις, 'hooking').

 Children born with one or more joint contractures have abnormal fibrosis of the muscle tissue causing muscle shortening, and therefore are unable to perform active extension and flexion in the affected joint or joints.

 AMC has been divided into three groups: amyoplasia, distal arthrogryposis, and syndromic (is a syndrome or part of a syndrome).
 Amyoplasia is characterized by severe joint contractures and muscle weakness.
 Distal arthrogryposis mainly involves the hands and feet.
 Types of arthrogryposis with a primary neurological or muscle disease belong to the syndromic group.

 Signs and symptoms

 Often, every joint in a patient with arthrogryposis is affected; in 84% all limbs are involved, in 11% only the legs, and in 4% only the arms are involved.
 Every joint in the body, when affected, displays typical signs and symptoms: for example, the shoulder (internal rotation); wrist (volar and ulnar); hand (fingers in fixed flexion and thumb in palm); hip (flexed, abducted and externally rotated, frequently dislocated); elbow (extension and pronation) and foot clubfoot and less commonly congenital vertical talus.

 Range of motion can be different between joints because of the different deviations.
 Some types of arthrogryposis like amyoplasia have a symmetrical joint/limb involvement, with normal sensations.
 The contractures in the joints can result in delayed walking development in the first five years, but severity of contractures do not necessarily predict eventual walking ability or inability.

 Intelligence is normal to above normal in children with amyoplasia, but it is not known how many of these children have an above-normal intelligence, and there is no literature available about the cause of this syndrome.
 There are a few syndromes like the Freeman–Sheldon and Gordon syndrome, which have craniofacial involvement.
 The amyoplasia form of arthrogryposis is sometimes accompanied with a midline facial hemangioma.

 Arthrogryposis is not a diagnosis but a clinical finding, so this disease is often accompanied with other syndromes or diseases.
 These other diagnoses could affect any organ in a patient.
 There are a few slightly more common diagnoses such as pulmonary hypoplasia, cryptorchidism, congenital heart defects, tracheoesophageal fistulas, inguinal hernias, cleft palate, and eye abnormalities.